SEND Information

 What are the arrangements for consulting young people with SEND and involving them in their education?

+A key principle that our school operates under is the power of our community, to that end, we overcome barriers to capturing student voice through any way required.
 We have a very proactive school council who consult with the leadership team and the governing body on a regular basis.
 We carry out pupil questionnaires on an annual basis.
-Our staff also know the pupils well and they have good relationships with them so any concerns can be dealt with promptly.
+We value the strength of relationships that our staff have with students and their families.

 What do I do if I have a concern or complaint about the SEND provision made by the school/setting?